-Occasionally, the stand mixer head may feel warm and you may not be able to comfortably touch it.
+Occasionally, the stand mixer head may feel warm, and you may not be able to touch it comfortably.
 This is normal.

 Was the mixer used for a long time?

-Mixing for extended periods of time (back to back batches of pasta, bread dough, etc.) can cause the mixer head to feel warm.
+Mixing for extended periods (back to back batches of pasta, bread dough, etc.) can cause the mixer head to feel warm.

 Was the mixer overloaded?